mage-ai/mage-ai/mage_integrations/mage_integrations/sources/dremio/README.md

 ### Source Backend

 In order to maintain the same quality pattern from Mage's data extraction, this Source allow's the user to specify which data source pattern is preferred.
-As of now, the avaliable backend sources are:
+As of now, the available backend sources are:

  - postgresql
  - mysql